 Analysis of Fear

 The last, the very last,

 It went away I’m sure because it wished to

 kiss the world goodbye.

 In the first two stanzas of ‘Fear’, the young speaker describes the terror and fear that inhabits the ghetto that she and her family have been forced into.
 There is a new “fear” in the ghetto today, one that is quick to close its grip on anyone around her.
 It is personified through the image of death as a grim reaper, bringing with it a sickness that decimates the population.
 Children are not spared, they “choke and die” just like anyone else.
 This line also informs the reader that the sickness everyone is suffering from is typhus.

 The next lines convey the speaker’s fear during this time period clearly.
 She refers to “a father’s heartbeat” and the movements of “mothers”.
 She doesn’t say “my father” or “my mother” which could mean that this child is without either.

 In the ghetto.

 In the third stanza of ‘Fear’, the speaker notes that she is living on while her friends die.
-There’s nothing she can do about it and is at the point where despite her young age, only 12 years old, she is wondering if dying is preferable to living in the ghetto any longer.
-This is thought that passes quickly from her mind as she determines that “we want to live”.
+There’s nothing she can do about it and is at the point where despite her young age, only 12 years old, she is wondering if death is preferable to living in the ghetto any longer.
+This is a thought that passes quickly from her mind as she determines that “we want to live”.
 It is not just herself that she’s speaking for but her friends and family.
 She wants to survive this place and this time and work to create a better world.
 The last two lines are a good example of repetition is the use and reuse of the phrase “We want to”.
 This asserts her position clearly and forcefully.
 She knows what she wants and is determined now to live to see it.